sujaikumar/assemblage/README.md

 If the `-i` option was used, these additional files are created with information about insert size estimates:

-    clcse.fna.libA_interleaved.cas.insert.freq.txt
+    clcse.fna.lib300_interleaved.cas.insert.freq.txt
-    clcse.fna.libA_interleaved.cas.insert.stat.txt
+    clcse.fna.lib300_interleaved.cas.insert.stat.txt

-`clcse.fna.libA_interleaved.cas.insert.freq.txt` is a tab delimited file without headers that has these columns:
+`clcse.fna.lib300_interleaved.cas.insert.freq.txt` is a tab delimited file without headers that has these columns:

     read_set    type(FR/RF)     insert_size     freq

 Options for the clc_len_cov_gc_insert.pl script let you specify:
 - `-o` outfile (a new output filepath rathe rhan the default which is the .cas filepath)
-- `-l` libname (a new libname rather than the default, which is the .cas file name (eg `clcse.fna.libA_interleaved.cas`))
+- `-l` libname (a new libname rather than the default, which is the .cas file name (eg `clcse.fna.lib300_interleaved.cas`))
-- `-f` fastafile (a different, manually specified reference fasta file rather than the default - which is the reference file in `clcse.fna.libA_interleaved.cas`)
+- `-f` fastafile (a different, manually specified reference fasta file rather than the default - which is the reference file in `clcse.fna.lib300_interleaved.cas`)
 - `-d` to change the delimited in the fasta header (default "_")

 Warning: the script gets the path of the reference file from the .cas file.
 So if you ran `clc_ref_assemble` with relative paths, it will expect the reference at those relative locations.